ashleynilo/fprime/docs/documentation/user-manual/framework/ground-interface.md

 Here the protocol starts a frame with `0xdeadbeef` and uses size to extra the data.
 Deframing is typically the inverse of the framing protocol as seen in this example.

-!!! note
+> [!NOTE]
-    implementors should always use `peak` to get data and never rotate it, as Svc.Deframer will rotate the buffer based on the status.
+> implementors should always use `peak` to get data and never rotate it, as Svc.Deframer will rotate the buffer based on the status.

 ## Adding a Custom Driver